tushru2004/CSMS/README.md

 ## Limitations/Assumptions
 Invalid Case means  -- Identifier is invalid.
 Does not meet the identifier length requirements<br>
 Unknown Case means -- Identifier is valid but not present/registered in the system<br>
-Initial Start up for docker-compose up --build command might take about 2 min.
+Initial Start up for docker-compose up --build command might take about 2 min.<br>
+As the request is being sent by charging station, its assumed that the guid will be valid.
+But code could be added for this.

 ## Getting Started